pcapexpress/pcapexpress.github.io/TECH-BUREAU-SYSMON.md

 <small>“Agent-active.png”<small>

-We have a TECH-BUREAU Windows Box botted up and connected to our Wazuh manager.<br>
+We have a TECH-BUREAU Windows Box booted up and connected to our Wazuh manager.<br>

 ## Sysmon-running.png